akis-project/.github/profile/README.md

 4. Create volumes in project directory (you must be in akis-project folder, at the root)

+> ⚠️Because we are binding local volumes to docker containers, we need to create those volumes manually in the host machine
+> ⚠️This part is a MUST!
+> ⚠️Otherwise you won't be able to run `docker compose up`

 ```sh
 mkdir volumes
 cd volumes